Discusser/vaq-make/README.md

 I made this project to learn a bit more about domain-specific languages, and because I thought it would be fun to implement one.
 In order to demonstrate that this program works, my end goal is to be able to rewrite this project's `CMakeLists.txt` file using VMake.

+## Usage

+This projects provides a `vaq-make` executable.
+One command line argument can be passed: the name of the file to be processed.
+This is expected to be a VMake file (optionally with the `.vmake` extension, even though that doesn't matter).
+The grammar for the VMake language can be found in the documentation.

 ## Building

 To build from source, run the following commands: